Childbirth Options, Explored

-- Research shows they produce a C-section birth rate that is much lower than hospitals.
-This is due in part to the fact that birthing centers practice a "wellness-based model of care" and because they typically only deliver low-risk pregnancies.
+- Research shows birthing centers produce a C-section birth rate that is much lower than hospitals.
+This is due in part to the fact that birthing centers practice a “wellness-based model of care” and because they typically only deliver low-risk pregnancies.

-- Since this option is less likely to result in surgical interventions and avoids the inherent risks of home birth, many women decide that a birth center is the safest place to deliver.
+- Since this option is less likely to result in surgical interventions, many women decide that a birth center is the safest place to deliver.

 Home births offer women a lower risk of contracting illnesses through the hospital; lower costs; and more personalization, autonomy, and privacy.

-- Midwives are known for attending births.
-According to the American College of Nurse-Midwives, in 2014, "94.2% of CNM/CM-attended births occurred in hospitals, 3% occurred in freestanding birth centers, and 2.7% occurred in homes."
+- Midwives are known for attending births. according to ACNM, in 2014, “94.2 percent of CNM/CM-attended births occurred in hospitals, 3 percent occurred in freestanding birth centers, and 2.7 percent occurred in homes.”
 They carry life-saving medications to ensure the safety of mothers and newborns.

-- Among those planning home births between 2004 and 2009, according to The Midwives Alliance of North America Statistics Project, 89.1 percent gave birth at home.
-Of those transported to a hospital, most were transported for "failure to progress."
+- Among those planning home births between 2004 and 2009, 89.1 percent gave birth at home, according to The Midwives Alliance of North America Statistics Project.
+Of those transported to a hospital, most were transported for “failure to progress.”

-Although having a birth plan in place can be helpful, childbirth is not without risk or surprises, so preparation and flexibility are key to ensuring the safety and comfort of mothers and their newborns.
-Expectant mothers may want to spend time with care providers, even before pregnancy, to build a relationship and understand that person's unique style of care.
-Pay attention to attitude as much as to what they say to find a partner you can trust to be a key player in this important moment in your family's life story.
+Although having a birth plan is helpful, labor is not without risk or surprises, so preparation and flexibility are key to ensuring the safety and comfort of mothers and their newborns.
+Expectant mothers may want to spend time with care providers, even before pregnancy, to build a relationship and understand that provider’s unique style of care.

 Please note that this post is for informational purposes only.
 Individuals should consult their health care professionals before following any of the information provided.
 Nursing@Georgetown does not endorse any organizations or websites contained in this post.